VA Marriage Counselors: How Therapy Can Help Veterans

 Veterans may have developed mental health issues that can make it difficult to go back to daily life and meet the expectations set by their spouses.
 On the other hand, spouses may have thought that the return home would signify less responsibility and a return to “normal.”
 The shifted expectations and experiences of both individuals may cause friction, but therapy can be very helpful in allowing both parties to evaluate the current issues affecting their daily lives until they both find a plan that meets their needs.

-How does marriage counseling help veterans’ relationship issues?
+How can VA marriage counselors help address veterans’ relationship challenges?

 Following the return from deployment, other issues can arise that may have the potential to stress a relationship.
 For example, financial and employment issues are two very common factors that can play into veteran problems.
 Depending on the situation, certain relationships may experience financial challenges, and some veterans may have issues finding employment after they return from deployment.

-Some common marriage problems can include disrespecting boundaries, emotional or physical infidelity, a lack of communication, a lack of sexual intimacy, a lack of appreciation and romance, and a lack of trust.
+Couples counseling may help address some of those challenges by providing partners with tools to improve communication, restore intimacy, and develop better problem-solving skills.
+Some common concerns addressed in couples therapy might include disrespecting boundaries, emotional or physical infidelity, a lack of communication, a lack of sexual intimacy, a lack of appreciation and romance, and a lack of trust.
 Fortunately, VA counseling can connect experienced mental health professionals with couples to guide them through any issues they may be experiencing.

 Online marriage counseling for veterans